MathsNet GCSE Home Education Subscription

 - print from a huge collection of worksheets (in Excel format), most of which contain hidden answers

-Regarding UK law on home schooling, this differs in different parts of the UK.
+Regarding UK law on home education, this differs in different parts of the UK.

 Section 7 of the 1996 Education Act states: